CreativeInquiry/terrapattern-website/content/faq.md

 ---
 ### What data do you collect from this site's visitors?

 *The following statement constitutes our privacy policy:* We are strongly committed to protecting the privacy and anonymity of the visitors to this site.
-We do not collect or share personal information, and we don't track or profile you.
-The IP address that is associated with your search(es) is not recorded or shared, and this web site does not use tracking or identifying cookies.
-Other than our optional [visitor feedback survey](http://goo.gl/forms/8T7zY28nHm), we do not collect or log any user data.
-Your search information is not stored, and cannot be linked back to you.
+We collect visitor data using Google Analytics, and we only share collected information in aggregate (such as most commonly clicked locations).
+We do not otherwise collect any visitor information, and don't track or profile you.
+We also collect user data from the optional [visitor feedback survey](http://goo.gl/forms/8T7zY28nHm).

 ---
 ### How is Terrapattern licensed?